In the slums of Africa, children live with the harsh realities of extreme poverty every day.

 Each week, groups of talented and committed university students meet these children where they are.
 Our Music for Life Outreach teams are made up of young adults who once traveled with the African Children’s Choir.
-They used to live in these slums and they understand how difficult daily life can be for these children.
+They used to live in these slums, and attend such schools, so they understand how difficult daily life can be for these children.

 The teams come to the children’s school with a filling snack and spend two hours teaching the children how to express themselves through music.
 They also teach the children essential health and hygiene practices, spend one-on-one time mentoring them and get involved in their lives, families and communities.
 Our outreach teams meet children in 14 different locations and reach 550 new children each year across Uganda, Kenya and Rwanda.

 Most importantly, our Music for Life Outreach teams teach the children about the love, grace, and hope of our savior, Jesus Christ.
 Their spirits rise and their faith takes hold as they see a glimpse of God’s love.

 Adopt a Music for Life Outreach location…

 “Out of them shall come songs of thanksgiving, and the voices of those who celebrate.
 I will multiply them, and they shall not be few; I will make them honored, and they shall not be small.” – Jeremiah 30: 19

 This is a unique opportunity for your congregation to engage and band together to provide discipleship, mentorship and support to our young outreach leaders.
 By adopting a Music for Life outreach location you will become an extension of the Music for Life family in helping some of Africa’s most vulnerable children today, so they can help Africa tomorrow.